enochytchen/academic-kickstart/content/tutorials/relsurv/untied/index.md

  [stpp, strs, stnet](https://enochytchen.com/tutorials/relsurv/untied/using_sim.do)

+ This example showed how the relative survival estimates change given more and more ties are added into the data.

 ### Dataset
 The dataset (```scenario2_1.dta```) is a simulated data, containing 1000 subjects.
 The original survival time is untied data with 651 distinct values in years (min: 0.0027; max: 12).
 We then added ties into the data by flooring the time into discrete days, weeks, months, quaters, or years.
 More ties are added (i.e., less distinct values) as the time interval becomes larger (days→years).
+If any survival time became 0 due to flooring, we then made it 0.5 of the time interval (e.g., 0.5 months).

 The following table shows how the time was treated in different units.